VijayMTech/Police-Performance-and-Resource-Management/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Download the Copy_of_FIR_Data from https://drive.google.com/file/d/1H-8Ze0cpiEg7fNJM4OCeJXHJjwbKIzbm/view?usp=drive_link  and copy it to the folder backend.
+3. Download the Copy_of_FIR_Data [from here](https://drive.google.com/file/d/1H-8Ze0cpiEg7fNJM4OCeJXHJjwbKIzbm/view?usp=drive_link)  and copy it to the folder backend.
 4. In the project directory, you can run:
      ### `npm start
 5. Run the Flask app Api  by executing the script `python flaskapp.py`.